 There is a progress test on a regular basis.
 This assessment is complemented by feedback from teachers on progress and consolidation of learning.
 When they have made good progress students sit a test that allows them to progress from one level to the next.

 DCAS provides Students with the supportive environment needed to be successful in their studies and to get the most from their time in Dublin.
-At regular intervals, you have the opportunity to give feedback on the quality of service provided.
+You have the opportunity to give feedback on the quality of service provided anytime.
 Click here to give your feedback.

 Levels of students satisfaction are monitored informally by the class teachers.
 Where a student or students express unhappiness with a teacher, the academic management will resolve the problem.
 If the student remains unsatisfied with this response, any necessary further action is taken.